Pabl01/ColorizeAI/README.md

 ## Step 3 : Show results

-* In the /Dataset/result folder, you will find the resulting images.
+* In the "IA - Colorize/data/output/" folder, you will find the resulting images.